 What it means: This is one of the most common negotiation tactics.
-Buyers push back on the first price offered.
+Buyers will often push back on the first price offered.

-Whatever the case, react calmly and evenly with their price-drop request, and let some time pass.
-Again, they're often just testing you.
-Don't cave and wait it out, and you'll pass the test.
+Whatever the case, react calmly and evenly to their price-drop request and let some time pass.
+Again, they might just be testing you.
+Don't cave and wait it out and you'll pass the test.